Sweet Potato and Black Bean Enchiladas Recipe

 - Pour the remainder of the sauce on top and sprinkle with the cheese.
 For a vegan version, leave off the cheese or use a plant-based cheese.

-- Bake at 350 degrees for 20-25 minutes, until the enchiladas are hot and the sauce is bubbling around the edges.
+- Bake at 350°F for 20 to 25 minutes, until the enchiladas are hot and the sauce is bubbling around the edges.

 |Serving size: 2 enchiladas|